 - Worship and Education – site visits, curriculum for people with autism and intellectual disabilities, bulletin inserts for Disability Awareness, Sundays and Mental Health Awareness, and more.

-Reverend Kathy Reeves and the Health and Welfare unit, listened to lay person, Pat Cook’s (Leavenworth, Kansas) request.
-The United Methodist National Task Force on Developmental Disabilities started in 1992.
+The United Methodist National Task Force on Developmental Disabilities started in 1992, when Reverend Kathy Reeves and the Health and Welfare unit of UMCOR responded to a request from Pat Cook of Leavenworth, Kansas.
 Their goal was to ensure that people with developmental disabilities and their families were included and nurtured in the worship community.
 In 2009, the committee expanded to include partnerships with people affected by all types of disabilities.
 In 2012, the UM General Conference voted to make it a standing committee.
-The Committee was renamed “Disability Ministries Committee of The United Methodist Church,” and was placed under the umbrella of the General Board of Global Ministries (until 2018).
-Now, Bishop Peggy Johnson represents the committee at the Council of Bishops.
+The Committee was renamed “Disability Ministries Committee of The United Methodist Church,” and was placed under the umbrella of the General Board of Global Ministries until 2018.
+In 2019, Bishop Peggy Johnson represented the committee at the Council of Bishops.
+On January 1, 2020, the committee became a unit of GCORR.